egr314team311/team311/checkpoint_2.md

 # Block Diagram

 Below is our updated block diagram.
 As one can see, we do not have anything on our 9V power rail.
 This is due to all of our components being able to be run at 3.3V or lower.
-Our battery has sufficient current to provide amperage to everything, as can be seen in Appendix X: Power Budget
+Our battery has sufficient current to provide amperage to everything, as can be seen in Appendix E: Power Budget

 <img width="481" alt="image" src="https://github.com/egr314team311/team311.github.io/assets/157049797/ea46f389-c87b-4d69-bf94-aea8800b999e">

 # Component Selection

+In researching for our product, we charted our possible components, comparing the pros and cons of multiple options before deciding on one of them.
+Only the major components were detailed, as the minor parts can be gathered from class or the lab directly.

 **Power Supply**